Choosing Appropriate Backing Plates

 Table 2: Thermal Conductivity of BP Materials

 Thermal Conductivity In the Interconnect/Semiconductor world, it is often important to discuss a materials’ conductivity compared to a known high conductor.
 This method was established as the IACS (International Annealed Copper Standard) for pure annealed copper.
 Having an IACS of 100% at 20 C is defined as having a conductivity of 5.8001 107 Siemens/meter.
 C101, 102 and 110 have IACS of 101%, 100% and 101% respectively.
 Molybdenum does fall short at 35% IACS but to put it into perspective, Tantalum itself is 13% IACS and Tin 15% IACS.
-Perhaps in future articles, we can delve into the heat transfer and cooling properties as well as what promotes the best combination of cost and stability for different types of coatings.

 Let's Work Together